dgbeck/backbone.marionette.subviews/README.md

 </script>
 ```

-Or, if you are not using underscore, an alternative syntax is:
+Or, if you are using a different templating library, an alternative syntax is:

 ```
 <script type='text/template' id="MyItemViewTemplate">